FELT-Labs/documentation/guides/getting-started.md

 <figure><img src="../.gitbook/assets/guide-step2.png" alt=""><figcaption><p>Select the algorithm.</p></figcaption></figure>

 In the final step you customize parameters of the algoritm.
 FELT algorithm lets you pick from different models and customize their parameters.
-Right now, you can pick from scikit-learn models or calculations of statics (mean, variance...).
+Right now, you can pick from scikit-learn models or analytics (mean, variance...).
 For our case we can pick any regression model, for example **Ridge regression**.

 One of the most important options is to pick **target column index**.
 This is the index representing column which we want to predict.
 Setting value to -1 will use the last column.
 You can click on submit once you select you hyperparameters.